sege72kim/NFT-DEALS/README.md

 - Logout

 For localization, the language files are in `src/i18n`.
 To configure localization, you can find the highlight settings in `src/pages/main/main.js` inside `<div className="background_light">`.

-## Contributing

-We welcome contributions to the LOLZ Hamster NFT P2P Exchange!
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Make your changes and commit them with clear and descriptive messages.
-4. Push your changes to your forked repository.
-5. Create a pull request to the main repository.

-Please ensure your code adheres to our coding standards and passes all tests.

 ## Installation